BigSoftVideo/DOTE/README.md

 ### How do I get help?

 There is a lot to get familiar with, but we hope it is worth it.
-You will find a list of new features and bug fixes on the [release page](https://github.com/BigSoftVideo/DOTE/releases).
+If there are updates, you will find a list of new features and bug fixes on the [release page](https://github.com/BigSoftVideo/DOTE/releases).
 Please read carefully the [help guide](help.md), which provides instructions to get you started with the basic transcription tasks using this version of _DOTE_.

 Thanks and have fun, [_Dote Team_](contributing.md)